 Now I will not say that Democrats have been innocent in this puppet play -- for they, too, have been funded by dark money and become subject to corporate influence.
 I think this is especially true as Democrats seek higher office, become career politicians, and accumulate more influence and power.
 But at least, along the way, Democrats have with one hand tended to promote social justice, minimum wage increases and wage equality, social safety nets, workplace protections, a level playing field for all religions and genders and races, consumer protections, compassionate laws, law enforcement oversight and justice system reforms...even as they may still throw a bone or two to their corporate campaign contributors with their other hand.
 At least many Democrats often try to free themselves of the fetters of greedy corporations and the damage these capitalists perpetually do to our society.
 Which again is why most of the huge concentrations of capitalist wealth in the U.S.A. is used to elect pro-corporate Republicans to office, and to disrupt and discredit both Democratic candidates, and as many Democratic voters as possible.
 And we need not guess where the latest phony rhetoric around "voter fraud" will be focused: it will be just one more tool to undermine the Democratic base.
 So although Democrat politicians may still be culpable and complicit at times, they at least attempt to balance the scales and listen to the needs of regular working folk.
 Republicans?
 Generally, they tend to almost exclusively serve the corporate Beast with cold-hearted, lock-step conformance.

 All of this is why I do not believe the primary issue we must identify and confront is a fundamental conflict between black and white -- or any other skin colors.
 This is instead mainly a conflict between the "haves" who want to expand their ill-gotten gains, and the "have-nots" who are constantly being manipulated, misled, exploited and oppressed.
-And of course this insight was shared by many of the greatest civil rights leaders throughout history.
+And of course this insight was shared by many of the greatest thinkers and civil rights leaders throughout history.
+From the mid 1900s on, Oliver Cromwell Cox and W.E.B.
+DuBois defined the dynamics of "racial capitalism" extensively in their sociology.
+Cedric Robinson then took up that theme extensively in his black studies and political science work of the 1990s.
 Martin Luther King decried the poverty of the U.S. and our need to "question the capitalist economy;" as early as 1952 he wrote that "capitalism has outlived its usefulness."
 For King, democratic socialism was an obvious avenue for the U.S. to reinvent itself in a more truly democratic political economy.
 Malcolm X also summed things up simply when he said: "You can't have capitalism without racism...you have to have someone else's blood to suck to be a capitalist."
 He, too, believed the central struggle was not really "a racial conflict of black against white," but rather "the oppressed against the oppressor, the exploited against the exploiter."
 Many other human and civil rights champions -- from Gandhi to the Dalai Lama -- have also concluded that the battle against systemic oppressions cannot be separated from the problems inherent to Western-style capitalism; the two go hand-in-hand.

 So yes, there is real and potent racism that arises within cultural and historical contexts...but its perpetuation and amplification is used mainly as a tool by capitalists and their puppet politicians to perpetuate capitalist-imperialist power.
 And yes, like the other tools being used -- gender discrimination, misogyny and patriarchy, religious persecution and exclusion, anti-intellectualism and science skepticism, irrational fear and paranoia about government, etc. -- racism also stands alone as a grave concern that needs to be addressed.
 But the far greater corrosive influence arising across the political spectrum is the greed and lust for dominance that fortifies insidious crony capitalism, where plutocrats rule all races in the U.S.A. and around the globe.
 It is this corporatocracy that employs racism and these other tools as a social means to its nefarious economic ends.
 For all such efforts aim to enrich and empower the corporate elite, and perpetuate their position of privilege -- regardless of race, gender, identity or beliefs.
 And the resulting destructive inequity is, in fact, what the entirety of our capitalist system is built upon.
 It is feudalism with a new coat of paint, and until that feudalism is brought to an end, oppression and exploitation will generate new forms and tools to combine with the old ones, just to keep the gears of commerce well-greased.